 All overseas subsidiaries except for Davey Water Products S.A.S. and Trimotive Asia Pacific Limited are audited by an associate firm of KPMG Australia.
 All entities carry on business only in the country of incorporation.

-- GUD Holdings Limited is the head entity within the Australian Tax Consolidated group. - Member of the Australian Tax Consolidated group while 100% owned directly or indirectly by GUD Holdings Limited.
+GUD Holdings Limited is the head entity within the Australian Tax Consolidated group.